phamous2day/Sportaka/README.md

 ![screenshot](images/screenshot4.png)

+# Obstacles
+Due to the limitations of the API's used, we could only make so few calls to pull information from their databases.
+So, as a workaround, we downloaded their databases as a JSON file and made calls "locally" anytime we needed ticket information (who's playing, what stadium, location, etc).

 3 contributions your team would like for others to add to the project
 * Dynamic data pulls from assorted API's (this can be accomplished on paid accounts for API services)
 * Add more sports to app